thorstenhuhn/popclipext-awsresource/README.md

 Any page is opened using your default browser.
 However, a new version is in progress allowing you to select an alternative browser.
 Stay tuned...

+You can download and install the latest release [here](https://github.com/thorstenhuhn/popclipext-awsresource/releases/latest/download/AmazonWebServicesResource.popclipextz).